janarbo/project-beta/README.md

 ## Inventory

 #### Overview
-The inventory micorservice allows the user to create/update, list, view details, and delete for Manufactuers, Vehicle models, and Automobiles.
+The inventory micorservice allows the user to create/update, list, view details, and delete for Manufacturers, Vehicle models, and Automobiles.

 #### Model
 * Maufacturers